Mini-Batch Robustness Verification of Deep Neural Networks: Evaluation

 \section{Evaluation}

 In this section, we present the experimental results of our approach.
 We begin by discussing our implementation and evaluation setup.
-We then describe our experiments showing that: (1)~\tool expedites the approach of verifying local robustness $\epsilon$-ball by $\epsilon$-ball on average by 2.3x and up to 4.1x, (2)~\tool determines robustness for all inputs, whereas shared certification verification~\cite{SHARED_CERTIF_ARXIV} determines robustness only for 63\% of the inputs and shows a lower maximal speedup~(1.21x), (3)~the more inputs in the set, the higher the speedup in the analysis time per input: 100 inputs already enable a 2x speedup, and (4)~learning the optimal mini-batch size by our multi-armed bandit boosts the performance of \tool by 2.3x.
+We then describe our experiments showing that: (1)~\tool expedites the approach of verifying local robustness $\epsilon$-ball by $\epsilon$-ball on average by 2.3x and up to 4.1x, (2)~\tool determines robustness for all inputs, whereas shared certification verification~\cite{SHARED_CERTIF_ARXIV} determines robustness only for 63\% of the inputs and shows a lower maximal speedup~(1.21x), (3)~the more inputs in the set, the higher the speedup in the analysis time per input: 100 inputs already enable a 2x speedup, and (4)~learning the optimal mini-batch size by our multi-armed bandit boosts the performance of \tool by 2.5x.

-\paragraph{Implementation} We implemented \tool in the Julia programming language (version 11.1.1), as a module wrapper to MIPVerify~\cite{MIPVERIFY}.
-We extended MIPVerify to support our refinement, where the bounds are given and not computed from scratch.
-We used Gurobi (version 12.0.1)~\cite{GUROBI} as the mixed-integer programming solver.
-We set Gurobi's MIPFocus flag to 1 to guide it to focus on finding a feasible solution rather than the optimal one, and we set its SolutionLimit flag to 1 so that Gurobi will terminate when finding the first feasible solution.
-These adaptations fit our setting since our goal is to determine whether a neighborhood is robust or not, which translates to determining whether our MILPs are feasible or not.
+\paragraph{Implementation} We implemented \tool in the Julia programming language (version 1.11.1), as a module wrapper for MIPVerify~\cite{MIPVERIFY}.
+We extended MIPVerify to support our refinement, where some of the bounds are given and need not be computed.
+We used Gurobi (version 12.0.1)~\cite{GUROBI} as the MILP solver.
+For the batch verification (\Cref{line::verify_batch_mid,line:addconssolve}) and MIPVerify (\Cref{line::refine}), we set Gurobi's MIPFocus flag to 1 to guide it to focus on finding a feasible solution rather than the optimal one, and we set its SolutionLimit flag to 1 so that Gurobi would terminate when finding the first feasible solution.
+These adaptations fit our setting since our goal is to determine whether an $\epsilon$-ball is robust or not, which translates to determining whether these MILPs are feasible or not.